fruxefarms/FruxePi/README.md

 #### Raspberry Pi
 The FruxePi has been tested and runs well on the following models running Raspian:
-- Raspberry Pi 3 Model B+
+- Raspberry Pi 3 Model B
 - Raspberry Pi Model Zero W

 #### Sensors and Relays